 Coming down to the list, it’s the first product of Victor and a five-star racquet for a reason.
 If you are looking for a classic, bold, and ideal racket for doubles, Victor Bravesword 12 is the perfect choice for you.
 Athletes love to cut and maneuver through the wind because of the reduced air resistance by 10%.

-BS 12 provides excellent, clear, and quick smashes during both offense and defense.
-Yoo Yeon Seong and Lee Yong Dae became badminton champions using this exact same racket.
+BS 12 provides excellent, precise, and quick smashes during both offense and defense.
+Yoo Yeon Seong and Lee Yong Dae became badminton champions using this same racket.
 It is still a popular and good investment due to the manufacturing materials and features mentioned below.

-Construction Material: Nano resin, ultra high modulus grahite, 7.0 shaft
+Construction Material: Nano resin, ultra high modulus graphite, 7.0 shaft

 - Balance: Neutral (Both heavy & light)